pphelps28/Peregrine_Project/stories.md

 I want to be able to delete an entry
 So that I can remove unnecessary entries.

+## Entry qualification
+As an admin
+I want the entries about nesting behavior to be able to be qualified with "confirmed" or "suspected"
+So I can judge the likelihood of the observation.

+## Eagle Fields
+As an admin
+I want fields for monitors to record observations on approximate age and band or no-band
+So I can track these points independently.

+## Weather Notes
+As an admin
+I want the weather fields consolidated into a "weather notes" field
+So I can judge whether and how the weather impacted the observation.

+## Site addition
+As an developer
+I want to have a separate schema for observation sites, eagle/falcon,
+So that I can easily add new sites to the schema.

+## Site Addition, Admin
+As an admin
+I want to be easily able to add new nesting locations to the form and reports,
+So that I can accommodate changes to the habits and territory of the birds.

 ---

 ## Entry History